Signature Book Printing - Book Printer

 Want to Print Out pages from this web site?
 If the image runs off the edge of your sheet, set your printer to print Landscape.
 Then it'll fit.

 Anti-Virus.
 We have also found a solution to viruses that works great for us: NOD32 from Eset software.
 It does not seem to slow anything down.
 It was easy to set up.
 It has a great record for catching viruses.
 You can get more information at www.eset.com.
-(I haven't put a link here because their web site won't let you return to here when you're finished looking through their site.)
+(I haven't put a link here because their web site won't let you return to here when you've finished looking through their site.)

 What's a Page?
 Unfortunately the term "page" is used in common conversation to mean two different things: a page or a leaf.
 We count pages as the page numbers normally run.
 Each leaf in the book has two pages, one on each side; in fact, each leaf has two pages even if one of them is blank.
 There are twice as many pages as there are leaves.
 If the pages in a book are numbered from 1 to 250, then there are 250 pages in the book and 125 leaves.
 It's really confusing to us when you ask for a quote with a page description of "320 pages printed on both sides".
 To me that means 320 pages (160 leaves) and they are not blank on the back.
 If you mean 640 pages when you say this, we won't get your quote right for you.

 Moire.
 In printing, moire is a pronounced and ugly pattern (checkerboard or parallel lines) that results from the interaction (technically called interference) of a screen pattern in the original image with the screening that's necessary for making printing plates.
 Since moire results from this interaction, it may show up on the final printed work but not in a proof, and vice versa.
-There are no safe assumptions when it comes to moire - except not to have screened images.
+There are no safe assumptions when it comes to moire - except to not have screened images.
 The only safe approach is to descreen any image that has a screen pattern; that is, remove the visibility of the screen itself by carefully blurring the image.
 The best time to do this is during scanning of the screened image; most good scanners have a descreen function that can accomplish this without noticeably degrading the image.

 Where does the screen pattern come from in the first place?
 From scanning a printed image.
 In order for the image to be printed in the first place, a screen had to be applied during plate-making.
 You can easily see the screening in a newspaper photo, and you can also see it in high quality images with a magnifying glass.